 Address: Mönchsberg 34, 5020 Salzburg, Austria

-Since then, the castle has served as the seat of its successors, who drove the continuous development of its architecture.
-The current Baroque appearance we know now was the result of Prince-Archbishop Leonhard von Keutschach’s management in 1500.
+Since then, the castle has served as its successors’ seat, who drove its architecture’s continuous development.
+We know the current Baroque appearance resulted from Prince-Archbishop Leonhard von Keutschach’s management in 1500.

 As powerful religious and political figures, the prince-archbishops of Salzburg expanded on the castle to safeguard the interests of the Catholic church and protect the vital trading and mining city of Salzburg.

 In 1525 during the German Peasant’s War, farmers, townspeople, and miners planned to oust the archbishop.
 This was the only time the fortress came under siege, but the captors failed to take the fortress.

 In its history, the fortress has never been captured by foreign troops as a result of siege or battle, but it was surrendered to the French without a shot fired during the Napoleonic Wars.

 Museum-hopping is one of Hohensalzburg Fortress’ most popular highlights, as this vast castle is home to three terrific museums just inside the fortress alone.

 The Fortress Museum offers exhibits that detail the lives of Salzburg’s prince-archbishops.
 The Museum of the Rainer Regiment details the glorious record of one of Austria’s most decorated historical regiments.
 The Marionette Museum is great for kids, as it is home to hundreds of puppets, many from Salzburg’s famous marionette theater.